Weglchri/Bac1-Umsetzung/README.md

 <p>Implemented logger class build with the singleton pattern used in several use cases.</p>

-<p>Logger with print and log methods can fullfill several actions for the caller.</p>
+<p>Standard logger class with methods to print and log errors or specific messages.</p>

 <h3>Factory</h3>